 Now, I have projects and she has less to focus on.
 She refuses to take daily naps, and I’ve realised my day is far more productive if I don’t try to force it.
 Instead, a strict bedtime between 8pm and 9pm is all the routine I’ve managed to instil.
 And so, my energetic toddler, is not trying to hear about boundaries when we have her cooped up this place, and we must do our best to get our work done, and still be attentive.

 She Runs Things

 It might seem like the thing parent don’t want to admit, but there is that stage in life where the kids runs things, but you can’t quite let them know that.
 The things is, she is growing and learning everyday, but at the heart of it, she is still three years old.
 A baby.
-When she tries to tell a story really fast, it comes out gibberish, although she doesn’t seem to notice and expects us to full understand.
+When she tries to tell a story really fast, it comes out gibberish, although she doesn’t seem to notice and expects us to fully understand.
 Sometimes this is my only reminder she is still very much a baby.
 There is a brewing sense of independence, but still, she needs to be watched every second of the day (unless she is sleeping, which she doesn’t).
 She still gets tired and throws tantrums instead of just taking a nap, she still has moments where the most important things is Mommy and Daddy’s attention, although she recognises there’s less of it to go around when we’re ‘busy’ or ‘working’.
 She has a sense of understanding with these terms.